hzawawi/hzawawi.github.io/_posts/2018-05-28-DynamoDB-with-c#-and-dotnet-core.md

 }
 ```

-In order to create the client we need to pass to **AmazonDynamoDBClient** constructor the accessId and accessKey
+In order to create the client, we need to pass the accessId and accessKey to the **AmazonDynamoDBClient** constructor.
+If you have MFA enabled on your AWS account, you will need to pass in the seessionToken.
-and sessionToken in case you have MFA enabled for your account.
-For the sake of simplicity we are pointing to localstack mock dynamo mock service.
+For the sake of simplicity, we are pointing to localstack's mock DynamoDB service.

 #### 2. Setup table and equivalent model class